ayushsharma82/EasyUI/README.md

 # EasyUI

 ## [DEPRECIATED] This library is depriciated and is no longer maintained.
-Please See <a href="https://github.com/ayushsharma82/ESP-DASH">ESP-DASH</a> as a alternative with enhanced performance and more capabilities.
+Please See <a href="https://github.com/ayushsharma82/ESP-DASH">ESP-DASH</a> as an alternative with enhanced performance and more capabilities.

 <br>